elise-bigdevsoon/big-dev-soon-pokedex/README.md

 **Dynamic Rendering and RWD**: Develop skills in rendering data into cards with adaptive layouts for various screen sizes, including skeleton loading and error handling.

-**Interactive Search Panel**: Implement a real-time search functionality for efficient Pokémon discovery.
+**Interactive Search Panel**: Implement a search functionality for efficient Pokémon discovery.

 **Sorting and Filtering**: Learn to create dynamic sorting options and multi-criteria filtering for an enhanced user experience.